sadiqful/kudan/README.md

 Sensor Configuration using Python
 ---------------------------------

 Configuring sensor requires the user to configure two different ports.
 These ports are the operating mode and lidar mode respectively.
-The argument to be passed for this function is the hostname.
+The argument to be passed for this function is the hostname which is the hostname of the sensor.

 ```python
 # create empty config